bernabasy/ride-royale-front-end/README.md

 ### Prerequisites

 - A web browser like Google Chrome.
-- A code editor like Visual Studio Code with Git and nodejs.
+- A code editor like Visual Studio Code with Git and Nodejs.

 > You can check if Git is installed by running the following command in the terminal.
 ```